terminalsin/PhalaIncompatibilities/README.md

 ## ✅ Recommendations

 ### Motherboard / Racks
-Any of the following motherboard have a guaranteed compatibility:
+Any of the following motherboard have been known to mostly be compatible:

 - X11SCM-F by SuperMicro [Link](https://www.supermicro.com/en/products/motherboard/X11SCM-F)
 - X11SCW-F by SuperMicro [Link](https://www.supermicro.com/en/products/motherboard/X11SCW-F)